joinpursuit/Pursuit-Core-iOS/lessons/variables-and-logic/README.md

 #Standards:
-Understand and use fundemental data types
+Understand and use fundamental data types

 #Objectives
 Students will be able to: